digital-fabric/modulation/README.md

 large codebases is... not as elegant or painfree as I would expect from a first-class development environment.

-So I came up with Modul, a small gem that takes a different approach to organizing Ruby code: any so-called global declarations are hidden unless explicitly exported, and the global namespace remains clutter-free.
+So I came up with Modulation, a small gem that takes a different approach to organizing Ruby code: any so-called global declarations are hidden unless explicitly exported, and the global namespace remains clutter-free.
 All dependencies between source files are explicit, and are easily grokked.